 - Slowdowns, throttling and data caps are to be expected

-Xfinity Mobile has created wireless plans that are both inexpensive and flexible, thanks to an arrangement to use the Verizon network to deliver service.
+Xfinity Mobile offers cellphone plans that are both inexpensive and flexible, thanks to an arrangement to use the Verizon network to deliver service.
 And they keep it simple by offering just two plans: one for unlimited data, and one for those who want to pay for a set amount of data.
-Those who use 3GB of data a month or less will be best served using the By the Gig plan, and those that need more data should consider the unlimited plan.
+Those who use 3GB of data a month or less will be best served using the By the Gig plan, and those who need more should consider the unlimited data plan.

 Xfinity even scores better than Verizon in some consumer surveys, likely due to Xfinity’s network of millions of hotspots across the U.S. that almost ensure users will find a location to connect to.